jordongerber/preamp/README.md

 * The files in [/preamp-code](https://github.com/SlurpyTurts/preamp/tree/master/preamp-code) can be run in the Arduino IDE.
 Currently it is configured for an ESP8266 NodeMCU
 * The schematic & pcb files in [/preamp-layout/preamp-kicad](https://github.com/SlurpyTurts/preamp/tree/master/preamp-layout/preamp-kicad) can be viewed using KiCad.
 Open the file ```preamp.pro```
+* An overview of the schematic layout of this preamp is located at [preamp/preamp-layout/preamp-kicad/preamp.pdf](https://github.com/SlurpyTurts/preamp/blob/master/preamp-layout/preamp-kicad/preamp.pdf)

 ## References